Shiite Muslims mark holy day of mourning in virus’ shadow

 This year, Qameh said, despite a curfew, some people are gathering every night in a city square with masks, temperature checks and plastic chairs spaced out.

-Typically, Nabatiyeh’s annual Ashoura ceremonies are attended by tens of thousands of people with some men cutting and beating their heads to symbolize and recall the pain of Imam Hussein, their dripping blood soiling white clothes.
+Typically, Nabatiyeh’s annual Ashoura ceremonies are attended by tens of thousands of people with some men cutting and beating their heads as blood drips soiling white clothes to symbolize and recall the pain of Imam Hussein.
 Such scenes are criticized by some Shiite clerics who denounce the ritual.

 Qameh is also forsaking another tradition this year.
 Normally he would help distribute water, juice and a special dish called Harisa – that consists of wheat and chicken or beef – to participants who come from other areas.